SunSparc/aws/README.md

 Amazon Web Services python/boto scripts

+Update: As of December 2013 Amazon has finally added some Auto-Scaling tools to their web console.

 No license, no copyright, no warranty, no support.
 Use, re-use, distribute as you see fit.

 - README.md: This file.